TestingConferences/testingconferences.github.io/_posts/2019-01-12-best-software-testing-conferences-2019.md

 author: Chris Kenst
 permalink: /best-software-testing-conferences-2019/
 ---
-Attending conferences is one of the best ways to keep-up on testing/quality/automation skills and knowledge and to connect with your peers in the larger testing communities.
-Here is our shortlist of the most popular testing conferences and workshops in 2019.

-As is usual focus is a goal of this project and as a result, only conferences, un-conferences and workshops that are specifically for software testing are listed.
-Having said that, we definitely think people should visit other tech conferences.
-That allows us to become better informed and more well rounded.
+Attending conferences is one of the best ways to keep-up on the latest testing + quality knowledge and to connect with your peers in the larger testing communities.
+As is usual focus is a goal of this project and as a result, only conferences, un-conferences and workshops that are specifically for software testing and quality are listed.
+Having said that, we definitely think people should visit other tech conferences as it allows us to become better informed and more well rounded.

 Let's look at some of the **best** software testing conferences and workshops of 2019:

 ## January

-- Software Quality Days 2019
+- [Software Quality Days 2019](https://www.software-quality-days.com/2019) takes place in Vienna, Austria from January 15-18, 2019.

 ## February

-- Automation Guild Online Conference 2019
+- [Automation Guild Online Conference 2019](https://automationguild.com/) is an online conference from February 4-6, 2019.
-- TISQA Conference 2019
+- [European Testing Conference 2019](http://europeantestingconference.eu/2019/) in Valencia, Spain from February 14-15, 2019.
-- QA or the Highway 2019
+- [QA or the Highway 2019](https://www.qaorthehighway.com/) takes place in Columbus, OH, USA on February 19, 2019.
-- Testing in Context Conference Australia (TiCCA) 19
+- [Testing in Context Conference Australia (TiCCA) 19](https://www.associationforsoftwaretesting.org/conference/ticca19/ticca19-registration?utm_source=testingconferences) in Melbourne, Australia from February 28 – March 1, 2019.
-- European Testing Conference 2019

 ## March

-- Swiss Testing Day 2019
+- [Swiss Testing Day 2019](http://swisstestingday.ch/) in Zurich, Switzerland on March 20, 2019.

 ## April